djmsuman/deployment-scripts/README.md

 # Contributing

 Thank you for considering contributing to my deployment scripts.
-Feel free to clone this repository, make your changes and create a pull request.
+Feel free to fork this repository, clone into your development machine, make your changes and create a pull request.

 # License